Tegua: Geography

 The island spans 7 km by 6.5 km; on the eastern side of the island is Lateu Bay indented 1.8 km.
 Ngwel Island is located 600 meters off the west coast of Tegua Island.

 Population

-The only village is Lateu, with a population of 58.
+The only village is Lotew (or Lateu), with a population of 58.
 About 100 residents of Tegua were evacuated by the government because rising sea levels were flooding their island.

-One geological study found that of four islands in the group, Tegua had the slowest inferred uplift rate at 0.7 mm/yr for southeastern Tegua.
+One geological study found that of, four islands in the group, Tegua had the slowest inferred uplift rate, at 0.7 mm/yr for southeastern Tegua.
 A "narrow E-W trending block has been down-dropped relative to the rest of the isle.

 Name

 The name Tegua [teɣua] comes from the Mota language, which was used as the primary language of the Melanesian Mission.
-Locally, the island is called Tugue [tʉˈɣʉə] in Lo-Toga, and Töyö [tɵˈjɵ] in Hiw.
+Locally, the island is called Tugue [tʉˈɣʉə] in Lo-Toga, the language spoken on the island, and Töyö [tɵˈjɵ] in neighboring Hiw.
 These names all come from a Proto-Torres-Banks form *Teɣua.